 WCU's Forensic Anthropology program offers students field and lab research opportunities through the Forensic Osteology Research Station (FOReSt), one of only six outdoor human decomposition facilities in the country, as well as the Western Carolina Human Identification Laboratory, equipped for storing and analyzing human remains.

-The Forensic Osteology Research Station (FOReSt) is an outdoor human decomposition facility located in Cullowhee, North Carolina.
-The FOReSt was built in 2007 and is directed by Dr. Cheryl Johnston.
+The Forensic Osteology Research Station (FOReSt) was built in 2007.
+It is an outdoor human decomposition facility located in Cullowhee, North Carolina.
 It is in the Blue Ridge physiographic province at an altitude of 2271 feet above sea level.
 The mission of the Forensic Osteology Research Station is to promote education, research, and service.

 The FOReSt and the donated human remains associated with it serve to educate students and professionals through experiential learning.
 The educational foci of the FOReSt are threefold: